pelagia123/todo-list-tutorial/forms/TEMPLATE_FORM.md

 Try to use `NgForm` methods to clear inputs after submitting a value.

-See the final result on Stackblitz.
+See the final result on [StackBlitz](https://stackblitz.com/github/ng-girls/todo-list-tutorial/tree/master/examples/4_01-template-form).